You Support This Site

 Because of the failed writing, CANDYMAN has two endings.
 The actual one and the follow-up epilogue.
 Both are anticlimactic.

-Thanks to the good direction, great acting, and scenery so real you can almost (ugh) taste it - Giant Zombie Kudos go to Production Designer Jane Anne Stewart, Art Director David Lazan (TEACHING MRS. TINGLE) and Set Decorator Kathryn Peters (DEVIL IN A BLUE DRESS).
+Thanks to good direction, great acting, and scenery so real you can almost (ugh) taste it - Giant Zombie Kudos go to Production Designer Jane Anne Stewart, Art Director David Lazan (TEACHING MRS. TINGLE) and Set Decorator Kathryn Peters (DEVIL IN A BLUE DRESS) - CANDYMAN wins in spite of its flaws.
 All in all it was a great team making a good movie from a mediocre script.
 That couldn't be easy!

 3 Shriek Girls.